cladteam/CCDA_OMOP_by_Python/README.md

   - build a parsing report mechanism that describes outright exceptions, or unexpected deviations like different template IDs or multiple values for things? ...does it need it's own ontology?
     - also build a separate or integrated  analsyis report with quantities described under Analysis below
 - Code Nits/Bugs
+  - what do root and extension mean in HL7 CCDA?
   - exceptions for null concept lookups
   - check/throw cardinality of subsections like addresses and observations
   - namespaces in xpath